-The POSAML model interpreter also generates a script file shown below that contains inputs to run any application (e.g., the Naming service or benchmarking evaluation tool) with proper end points (e.g., listening ports, protocol and host name).
+The POSAML model interpreter also generates a script file that contains inputs to run any application (e.g., the Naming service or benchmarking evaluation tool) with proper end points (e.g., listening ports, protocol and host name).
 These end points are also used by the Acceptor-Connector pattern for different transport handles.
-For example, in the snippet below, the benchmarking test is run on an endpoint that uses the IIOP protocol used in CORBA.

-benchmark_test -ORBEndpoint iiop://127.0.0.1:9000
+benchmark test -ORBEndpoint iiop://127.0.0.1:9000